crouchingtigerhiddenadam/rpos-nspawn-64/README.md

 1. the Raspbian userland support components

 the first is now an official build (obtained via `rpi-config`), and ShiftPlusOne will hopefully be adding the other two as debs to the official repos at some point in the future.

-Lastly, **feedback** is welcomed!
-So if you have any problems, questions or comments regarding `raspbian-nspawn-64`, feel free to drop me a line! (sakaki@deciban.com)

 ## <a id="acknowledgement"></a>Acknowledgement